Blady-Com/gnoga/docs/user_guide.md

 bin/gnogacmd
 ```

 Everything should build and your default browser should open with the application.
 Now let's close the browser window and that should cause the application to stop running as well.
-If your development environment does not include gprtools, you can replace gprbuild in the Makefile with gnatmake.

 We can now get started with creating our application.

 First let's discuss how we would like our application to work.
 Let's mimic the way a shell works by displaying a command prompt, then the results of the command and once the results are returned offer another command prompt bellow the results.

 In Gnoga the top most user interface object is the Window.
 This represents the physical browser window and connection to it.
 While it would be possible to place user interface elements directly in the browser window Gnoga applications usually use a container of a View_Type or child of it that will fill the entire window.
-View_Types are designed to help make the layout of user elements easier and more efficient, to make it easier to reuse the entire view as a user interface element itself and to make it easy to switch the entire contents of the browser window to another view if desired and eliminate the need to create new connections to the browser, which is not only poor practice it is forbidden in Singleton applications.
+View_Types are designed to help make the layout of user elements easier and more efficient, to make it easier to reuse the entire view as a user interface element itself and to make it easy to switch the entire contents of the browser window to another view if desired and eliminate the need to create new connections to the browser, which is not only poor practice it is not allowed in Singleton applications.

 The singleton skeleton application creates a custom view called Default_View_Type and in our application that is contained in the package GnogaCMD.View.
-We are going to change the base View_Type of Default_View_Type to a Console_View_Type which will automatically provide a scroll bar and scrolling to the end of the last added element.
+We are going to change the base Type of Default_View_Type to a Console_View_Type which will automatically provide a scroll bar and scrolling to the end of the last added element.

 To do this we will switch to "with" Gnoga.Gui.View.Console in place of Gnoga.Gui.View and then change the base type of Default_View_Type to Gnoga.View.Console.Console_View_Type.